-TOTAL $16.0
+TOTAL $16.5

-* Subsequent approval required by 08/01/2001 for additional $30 million in turbine costs.
+* Subsequent approval required by 08/01/2001 for balance of project costs.

 DEAL DESCRIPTION

-Enron North America (“ENA”), through its wholly-owned subsidiary, Longview Energy Development, LLC (“LED” or “Columbia”) requests up to $16 million to develop a natural gas-fired combined-cycle power plant and to make six months of progress payments to GE on a newly procured 7FA gas turbine.
+Enron North America (“ENA”), through its wholly-owned subsidiary, Longview Energy Development, LLC (“LED” or “Columbia”) requests $16.5 million to begin developing a combined-cycle, natural gas-fired power plant and to have E-Next Generation (“E-NEXT”) make six months of progress payments to GE on a newly procured 7FA gas turbine.
 The project will be located on a 20-acre industrial site at the Port of Longview (“Port”) in unincorporated Cowlitz County, Washington.
-While maximum capacity of the plant would be approximately 270 megawatts (“MW”), the plant would be rated 249 MW in order to avoid seeking Washington Energy Facility Site Evaluation Council (“EFSEC”) approval.
-This DASH requests approval for turbine progress payments of up to $10 million, developments costs to be made through 08/01/2001, at which time, a sale of LED is expected to be consumated.
+While a 7FA turbine could produce as much as 270 megawatts (“MW”), the plant would be designed to produce 249 MW in order to qualify for an exemption from the Washington Energy Facility Site Evaluation Council (“EFSEC”) approval.
+If legislation is adopted increasing the 250MW threshold or if the owner of the plant chooses in the future to pursue the EFSEC permit, the plant could be modified to increase plant capacity to a higher output rating as approved by EFSEC.
+This DASH requests approval for turbine progress payments to be made by “E-NEXT” of up to $10 million as well as developments costs, interest and fee payments to be made through 08/01/2001, at which time, a sale of LED is expected to be complete.
 The total cost of the turbine is $40 million.
 If ENA chooses to terminate its agreement with GE in August 2001, Enron will forfeit $8 million of the $10 million paid-in at that point in time.

 ENA plans to sell LED to a third-party prior to the start of construction or commence construction of the facility with funding from E-Next Generation.
 ENA has begun marketing LED to independent power producers (“IPP’s”), investor-owned utilities (“IOU’s”), public power agencies, and industrials.
 It is expected that the LED project, including the GE 7FA gas turbine, will be sold prior to construction for an estimated $10 million to $15 million promote fee and reimbursement of development costs incurred up to the closing.